 By default, the Files sidebar uses the current project’s folder as the root of its file tree.
-If you’d like to enable the ability to navigate outside of the current project folder, open Preferences > Files and enable the option for Show Navigation Controls.
+If you’d like to enable the ability to navigate outside of the current project folder, open Settings > Files and enable the option for Show Navigation Controls.

 With navigation controls enabled, the Files sidebar will show path, back, and forward buttons at the top, and double-clicking on a folder will navigate into it instead of expanding the file tree.

 You can increase or decrease the size of items in the Files Sidebar in Settings > Files > Files Sidebar Item Size.

 You can also customize the following options from the View menu:

 - Show Ignored Files

 - Show Folders Above Files